Introduction

 This will allow you to look back, make more notes, or view any missed modules.

-Please note you must attend at least half of the modules live and in person and the skills day, in order to receive your final course certificate.
-We would recommend attending module one, module six (sexual health which cannot be recorded) and the immunisation modules live as these are very interactive with a great opportunity to ask questions.
+Please note you must attend module 6 live (sexual health which cannot be recorded) and the Skills Day in person, in order to receive your final course certificate.
+We would recommend attending module one and the immunisation modules live, if possible, as these are very interactive with a great opportunity to ask questions.

 Course Modules